openfaas/openfaas.github.io/_posts/2020-08-28-openfaas-arkade.md

 It then gained the ability to install CLIs such as `faas-cli` and `kubectl` which are relatively easy to find, but when you need 3-5 of these over the course of a short tutorial, break the flow.

-During development, Kubernetes clusters can be treated as ephemeral and tools like Kind and k3d make it easy to use them that way.
-Now if you're anything like us, then you may be re-creating a cluster several times per day to test a PR or change to your project. arkade is built for developers to rapidly get a working system with whatever they need.
+Now if you're anything like us, then you will be re-creating a cluster several times per day or per week to test a PR or change to your project, you may even be creating a cluster in a CI job to test each incoming commit. arkade is built for developers to rapidly get a working system with whatever they need.
 You can use it in production, or in a pipeline, but you may find that a GitOps style more suitable using a tool like [ArgoCD](https://argoproj.github.io/argo-cd/) or [Flux](https://fluxcd.io).

 ### Helm 2 - insecure by default